 The app itself will be blue to indicate it’s connected, but you’ll also see a small key next to the Wi-Fi icon in the Chrome OS system tray.

 When you’re finishing using the VPN and want to close the connection, just open SurfEasy’s menu and hit the toggle at the top.
 (Surf)Easy peasy.

 If your favorite VPN provider offers a Chrome extension (like SurfEasy does), you can use that too.
 Simply install it, click the toggle, and bam, you’re done.

 That’s literally all there is to it.

-However, not all VPNs are going to support Chrome OS directly (more often they have dedicated Windows or Mac apps), so if yours doesn’t, you’ll need a VPN that also allows for manual setup—in my case, I use StrongVPN.
+However, not all VPNs are going to support Chrome OS directly (more often they have dedicated Windows or Mac apps), so if yours doesn’t have an Android App or a Chrome extension, you’ll need a VPN that also allows for manual setup—in my case, I use StrongVPN.

 Chrome OS’ Built-in VPN Support Using L2TP